Spider-Man 3 (video game): Reception

 Spider-Man 3 received "generally positive" reviews for the DS version but "mixed or average" reviews for all other platforms, according to review aggregator Metacritic.

 The PlayStation 2, Wii, and PlayStation Portable versions have been criticized for a short story mode and disappointing graphics, with GamesRadar suggesting that they were technically inferior to the preceding game from 2004.
 The Wii version has however been praised for the use of the Remote and Nunchuk in its gameplay, which is considered to be the Wii version's strongest point.
 The Microsoft Windows, Xbox 360, and PlayStation 3 versions, despite receiving only average reviews, have been universally better received than the PlayStation 2, Wii, and PlayStation Portable versions.
 The Wii version was given a "D+" grade by The Wire.
 X-Play gave the Wii version 1 out of 5 (the first Wii game to get 1 out of 5), the Xbox 360 and PlayStation 3 versions 3 out of 5, and the DS version 4 out of 5.

 The game was also criticized for not being the same version on each system.
 Some criticism has surfaced due to having New Goblin only fully playable in the Xbox 360 and PlayStation 3.
 It was also criticized for having a lot of glitches.
 However, Game Informer liked the Xbox 360 and PlayStation 3 versions of game, giving them an eight out of ten.
 For the Nintendo DS version, GameSpot praised the number of moves, Tobey Maguire's voice acting, and the variety of missions, but criticized the soundtrack.

+The game shipped more than 4 million copies.

 Cancelled sequel

-Spider-Man 4, based on the cancelled film of the same name, was developed by Eurocom for the Nintendo Wii exclusively, but it was ultimately cancelled.
+Based on the cancelled film of the same name, Spider-Man 4 was being developed by Eurocom exclusively for the Wii, but it was ultimately cancelled.
 In June 2019, a senior environment artist from Radical Entertainment, Wayne Dalton, posted several screenshots taken from the game, and revealed that Spider-Man 4 had been in development at Radical, and that after its cancellation, assets from the game were reworked into Prototype 2.
 In December 2019, gameplay footage of the Wii version of Spider-Man 4, developed by Eurocom, was posted on YouTube, showing the prototype of the game.
 In September 2021, gameplay footage of the cancelled Xbox 360 version was revealed to the public, showing Spider-Man web-swinging through Manhattan and fighting an enemy gunship and several thugs.
 The audio for Spider-Man's web-swinging is similar to the one used in Beenox's The Amazing Spider-Man and its sequel The Amazing Spider-Man 2.